 If you have any risk factors for heart disease, making an effort to lower them is important for your heart health in general, as well as for your atrial fibrillation.
 Reducing lifestyle risk factors such as being overweight, having high blood pressure, high cholesterol or high blood sugar levels, sleep breathing problems (such as sleep apnea), and smoking and drinking can help those with A-fib live longer.

-• Limit caffeine, alcohol and tobacco, all of which can set off the abnormal heart rhythms, and avoid any drugs (over-the-counter) that speed your heart rate
+• Limit caffeine, alcohol and tobacco, all of which can set off the abnormal heart rhythms, and avoid any drugs (over-the-counter) that speed your heart rate (click here for a full list)

 • Get regular physical activity (this helps with stress reduction, weight loss, and is one of the most effective natural remedies for high blood pressure)